Single-token vs Two-token Blockchain Tokenomics: A two-token model

 \subsubsection{Stable price mechanism implementation}

-At each round $t$, the system can infer infer $\TM{S}{t+1}$ from the total amount of tokens and the current price from \eqref{eq:serv2fees-two}.
-Moreover: \begin{enumerate} \item Users use (spend) $\tokenB$ tokens proportionally to $\tm{S}$ and buy new $\tokenB$ tokens proportionally to $\TM{S}{t+1}$. \item Validators' rewards consist of only tokens $\tokenB$ proportionally to the next round service level $\TM{S}{t+1}$. \item Validators sell all these $\tokenB$ that they get as rewards, and keep all $\tokenA$ tokens they had from the beginning. \end{enumerate}
+At each round $t$, the system only needs to estimate the next round service value $\TM{S}{t+1}$, and thus a simpler ``one step lookahead'' oracle suffices, as opposed to the single-token case.
+Then, we have the following simple mechanism: \begin{enumerate} \item Users use (spend) $\tokenB$ tokens proportionally to $\tm{S}$ and buy new $\tokenB$ tokens proportionally to the next round service value $\TM{S}{t+1}$. \item Validators' rewards consist of only tokens $\tokenB$ proportionally to the next round service value $\TM{S}{t+1}$. \item Validators sell all these $\tokenB$ tokens that they get as rewards, and keep all $\tokenA$ tokens they had from the beginning. \end{enumerate} It is worth pointing out that in our two-token model, users \emph{can} also buy tokens $\tokenA$, and validators \emph{can} sell them as well.
+However, in the equilibria induced by the proposed mechanisms, it is not convenient for either party to do so.

+\begin{remark} We note that the equilibria described above are closely related to certain proposed implementations of IOTA \citep{saa2023iota}.
+As in our proposed reward scheme and equilibria, rewards in IOTA system are uniquely provided in Mana tokens (= token $\tokenB$), while staking is conducted via IOTA tokens (= token $\tokenA$).
+Furthermore, only Mana tokens can be traded to ``[...] individuals that in some sense are external to the system'' \citep[page~9]{saa2023iota}.
+In this context, our equilibria demonstrate that such designs, which forbid trading governance tokens, may still be sustainable.
+Specifically, Theorem~\ref{th:two-token-equilibria-exist} says that there exist equilibria where, even if trading governance tokens indirectly via some off-chain/secondary market became possible, players would not find it advantageous to do so. \end{remark}